freemansoft/RaspberryPi/README.md

 `NetworkName` and `NetworkPassword` are _optional_ parameters.
 Both are _required_ if either are specified.

-# Configuring the Pi as a USB ethernet device
+# Configuring
-## Steps
+## Steps to configure Pi Zero as USB Network Device
 1. Create a new micro SD card using the _Raspberry Pi Imager_
     1. You may have to eject the card and re-insert it to mount the boot partition
 1. Run the script `Enable-Ethernet-Gadget.ps` as described in _Usage_